Table of Contents

 Water Management and Navigation Discipline

-• Water Planning: Dehydration impairs judgment and physical ability.
-Carry at least one gallon per person per day in hot conditions.
-If you run low, travel only during cool hours (early morning and night) and rest in shade.
+- Water Planning: Dehydration severely compromises judgment and physical ability.
+Carry at least one gallon (3.8 liters) of water per person per day under hot conditions.
+If water supplies dwindle, restrict travel to cooler periods—early morning and night—and rest during peak heat in shaded areas.

-• GPS and Backups: Electronic devices can fail from heat or battery drain.
-Always carry a map, compass, and spare batteries.
-Pre-load GPS waypoints for water sources, trails, and road crossings.
+- GPS and Backups: Electronic devices are vulnerable to heat damage and battery depletion.
+Always carry a physical map and compass as backups.
+Preload GPS waypoints for known water sources, trails, and road crossings.

-For more desert survival navigation, see the American Red Cross desert survival guidelines.
+For further guidance on desert survival and navigation, consult the American Red Cross desert survival guidelines.

 Forests: Navigating the Green Canopy